z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_enable\_gpperfmon

-Enables or disables the data collection agents that populate the `gpperfmon` database for Greenplum Command Center.
+Activates or deactivates the data collection agents that populate the `gpperfmon` database for Greenplum Command Center.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|